marlluslustosa/keewebsync/README.md

 ## Keewebsync

-Low cost solution for password sync via dropbox with keeweb, through LDAP authentication, managing password db in Kdbx (Keepass format).
+Low cost and secure solution for password sync via dropbox with keeweb, through LDAP authentication, managing password db in Kdbx (Keepass format).

 #### How it works?